asimtaseer/Machine-Learning/README.md

 2. Multi linear Regression Model
              A model that predict tip on the basis of total bill and Size of table.

+3. Logstic Regression
+           We use this algorithm or logic when we are predicting any catagorical Value or result

+4. Regression Metrics
+           It is the concept in which we find the errors of the model  using mean square error,abslute error e.t.c
+           Note: This is for regression problem